whoschek/bzfs/README.md

     `host:tank1/foo/bar`, `host.example.com:tank1/foo/bar`,
     `root@host:tank`, `root@host.example.com:tank1/foo/bar`,
     `user@127.0.0.1:tank1/foo/bar:baz:boo`.
 The first component of the
     ZFS dataset name is the ZFS pool name, here `tank1`.
+If the option starts with a `+` prefix then dataset names are read from the UTF-8 text file given after the `+` prefix, with each line in the file containing a SRC_DATASET and a DST_DATASET, separated by a tab character.
+Example: `+root_dataset_names.txt`,
+    `+/path/to/root_dataset_names.txt`

     DST_DATASET: Destination ZFS dataset for replication.
 Has same naming format as SRC_DATASET.
 During replication, destination